Nyholm/workshop-state-machines/Readme.md

 # Workshop: Knowing your State Machines

+Presentation slides for this workshop can be found here: https://www.slideshare.net/secret/4xi0P8U1lqYfDZ

 ## Part 1

 We start with the Moore state machine and the state pattern.